utsanjan/Android-Pin-Bruteforce/README.md

 ## 🧭 How it works

 It uses a USB OTG cable to connect the locked phone to the Nethunter device.
-It emulates a keyboard, automatically tries PINs, and waits after trying too many wrong guesses.
+<br>It emulates a keyboard, automatically tries PINs, and waits after trying too many wrong guesses.
-To learn about the commands and other usage details [Click Here.](https://github.com/utsanjan/Android-Pin-Bruteforce#-installation--usage)
+<br>To learn about the commands and other usage details [Click Here.](https://github.com/utsanjan/Android-Pin-Bruteforce#-installation--usage)

 ![How to Connect Phones](https://1.bp.blogspot.com/-lRFPxHBvboQ/YEGjBgwbYKI/AAAAAAAAbfM/XplWzXopTdoTqs6BWVVRZWlHCk2lJG5iACLcBGAsYHQ/s0/android-pin-bruteforce.png)